Thanks to each of our 70 volunteers who helped monitor all of the trails in the Anaconda Pintler and Welcome Creek Wildernesses!

 Volunteers in the Backcountry

-The Wilderness Institute organizes a citizen monitoring and restoration project during the summer field season.
+With support from the National Forest Foundation, the Cinnabar Foundation, and USDA Forest Service, the Wilderness Institute organizes a citizen monitoring and restoration project each summer.
 This is a partnership project involving local community volunteers, the Forest Service, and the University of Montana.
-Community volunteers work with field leaders to monitor selected elements of wilderness character, conduct recreation site inventories, and carry out restoration efforts in backcountry areas.
-In the last eight years, this program has worked with over 300 volunteers to conduct monitoring and restoration in seven Wilderness Areas and all seven of Montana’s congressionally designated Wilderness Study Areas.
-Project outcomes include detailed inventories of wilderness character, invasive plants and recreation sites; treatment of invasive species and restoration of native plants (through hand-pulling); information on key vectors of weed invasion and longer term trends in vegetation change; and increased agency and community capacity for citizen stewardship of public lands.
-The Wilderness Institute’s community-based monitoring generates relevant monitoring data for forest managers and interested community members, and helps ensure that public values are integrated into the collection and interpretation of such data, and ultimately into subsequent management decisions.
+Community volunteers work with trained field leaders to monitor selected elements of wilderness character, conduct recreation site inventories, and carry out stewardship and restoration efforts in backcountry areas.
+In the last nine years, this program has worked with over 350 volunteers to conduct monitoring and restoration in seven Wilderness Areas and all seven of Montana’s congressionally designated Wilderness Study Areas.
+Project outcomes include detailed inventories of wilderness character, invasive plants and recreation sites; treatment of invasive species and restoration of native plants (through hand-pulling); and increased agency and community capacity for citizen stewardship of public lands.
+The Wilderness Institute’s community-based monitoring generates relevant data for forest managers and interested community members, and broadens and promotes informed civic engagement in wilderness stewardship.

 Email email@example.com or call 406.243.5361

 To learn more about Montana's Wilderness Study Areas, visit www.wilderness.net.